KhalilSnaake/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9: A script to set the mode of hello file to -rwxr-x-wx(chmod 753) Task 10: A script to set hello file mode same with olleh file (chmod --reference=olleh hello) Task 11:Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.(chmod -R ugo+X .)
+Task 12: Create a script that creates a directory called my_dir with permissions 751 in the working directory.(mkdir -m my_dir)